pbearne/Bullhorn2WP/readme.txt

 You will need to connect to Bullhorn on the options page with your Client API Key.

+Enter your bullhorn client ID and key then save them

+Now try to connect to Bullhorn this may fail

+If the error is "Invalid Client Id" well check the ID

+if the error is "Invalid Redirect URI" then you need to have your website URL added to the allowed sites for your account by bullhorn support.

+When the Client ID and your site URL has been added you will be asked to login (this maybe a special account for just the API)

+If the Client Secret is wrong the login will fail.

+One you connect to Bullhorn run a manual sync to test is is all working you will be able to all your public job in the Job Listings menu item

+Good luck.
+If you have suggestion to improve these instructions please send them to me

 == Upgrade Notice ==
 If you are updating the version from an http://bullhorntowordpress.com, install this plugin, deactive the old version (both plugins) and then active this.
 Test and when happy you can remove the old pluigns